UsernameSteven/ClassRepository/README.md

  * __Ranger:__ A skilled hunter and tracker, often with animal companions.
  * __Paladin:__ A holy warrior dedicated to a cause, combining combat and divine magic.

-   These are just starter charactors, there are many more and many others variants that exist, all can be developed by the DM or group depending on the campaign.
+   These are just starter charactors and races, there are many more and many others variants that exist, all can be developed by the DM or group depending on the campaign.
 Check out this links for more [charactor variants and charactor ideas:](https://www.dndbeyond.com/races)

    # Campaigns
    ## __Key Elements of a D&D Campaign__